Other Foreign Language & Literature

 Bachelor’s Degree Starting Salary

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in foreign language, literature and linguistics (other) made a median starting salary of $31,100 per year.
+Data from the U.S. Department of Education shows that foreign language, literature and linguistics (other) students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $31,100 per year.
 During this timeframe, most salaries fell between $29,150 (25th percentile) and $32,800 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a other foreign language degree.